Lost Rabbit

 Members of PCC: The Churchwardens, The Hon.
 Secretary, The Hon.
 Treasurer, Elin Tattersall, Zoe Nichols, Chris Alford.

-Flower and Clean Team: Teresa Day, Vivienne Ainsworth, Angela Wooldridge, Pauline McTear.
+Flower and Clean Team: Teresa Day, Angela Wooldridge, Pauline McTear.

 Nailsworth MU: Trissa Jones, Tel: 832 551